Skip to main content

 The updated final Luton Enhanced Partnership Plan and Schemes along with any relevant information and documents can be found below.

-Luton Borough Council, in collaboration with bus operators, has developed an Enhanced Partnership Plan and Scheme.
+Luton Council, in collaboration with bus operators, has developed an enhanced partnership plan and scheme.

-In order to formally ‘make’ the plan and scheme, the council followed the statutory guidance and processes, consulting operators of qualifying local bus services and undertaking stakeholder consultation.
+In order to formally ‘make’ the plan and scheme, we followed the statutory guidance and processes, consulting operators of qualifying local bus services and undertaking stakeholder consultation.
 No objection was received during the operator objection period which commenced 21 December 2022.

-Post the BSIP funding award, the council updated its Enhanced Partnership Plan and Scheme in October 2022 to reflect the bus service improvement plan funding award.
+Post the BSIP funding award, we updated our enhanced partnership plan and scheme in October 2022 to reflect the bus service improvement plan funding award.
 EP board members and operators were further consulted for the approval of the revised EP incorporating the schemes in line with the BSIP funding award.

 This was approved by the board members on 10 November whereby notification of intention under Section 138G of Transport Act 2000, to proceed with the making of our Enhanced Partnership Plan and Scheme was announced.